Li Tu: 2020–2021: Return, ATP and major debut, four ITF titles

-Tu made his Grand Slam debut at the 2021 Australian Open, after receiving a wildcard.
+Tu also made his Grand Slam debut at the 2021 Australian Open, after receiving a wildcard.
 He lost in the first round to Feliciano López.

 In August 2021, Tu won his first ITF title as an unranked qualifier at a M15 tournament in Tunisia.
 He was competing in his first international event since June 2014.

 In September 2021, Tu won the singles and doubles titles at a tournament in Monastir, Tunisia.

-Tu ended the season with an ATP ranking of No. 521.
+Tu ended the 2021 season with an ATP ranking of No. 521.

 2022: Maiden Challenger title, top 200 debut

 Tu lost in the first round of the 2022 Australian Open – Men's singles qualifying.
-He made his Grand Slam debut in doubles and reached the third round after receiving a wildcard with Dane Sweeny.
+He made his Grand Slam tournament debut in doubles and reached the third round, after receiving a wildcard with Dane Sweeny.

 In May, he scooped an ITF title in Cairo and finished runner-up at another ITF event at Monastir, winning 11 of his past 12 matches.
 He raised 55 places to a new career-high of world No. 342 on 9 May 2022.

-In July, Tu made his debut on the ATP Challenger Tour in Rome, Georgia, USA, where he lost to Yasutaka Uchiyama.
+In July, Tu made his debut on the ATP Challenger Tour in Rome, Georgia, where he lost to Yasutaka Uchiyama.
 The following week in Indianapolis, as an alternate, he won his first Challenger match against Michail Pervolarakis, but lost to Dominik Koepfer in the second round.
 He then made his first Challenger quarterfinal in Winnipeg, defeating seventh seed Gijs Brouwer in the second round, before losing to Enzo Couacaud.
 As a result he reached world No. 252 on 1 August 2022.

-In October, Tu made his first Challenger semifinal in Seoul after qualifying by beating Cho Se-hyuk and Mukund Sasikumar.
+In October, Tu made his first Challenger semifinal in Seoul, after qualifying by beating Cho Se-hyuk and Mukund Sasikumar.
 In the main draw, he beat Kaichi Uchida, fellow qualifier Naoki Nakagawa and the fifth seed, compatriot Christopher O'Connell.
-He defeated the sixth seed, compatriot James Duckworth in the semifinals to reach his first Challenger final.
-He defeated Wu Yibing in straight sets in the final.
-As a result, he moved more than 100 positions up inside the top 200 in the rankings at world No. 190 on 17 October 2022.
+He defeated the sixth seed, compatriot James Duckworth, in the semifinals to reach his first Challenger final where he defeated Wu Yibing in straight sets.
+As a result, he moved more than 100 positions up in the rankings, at world No. 190 on 17 October 2022.

+2023: First ATP Tour win

+In Newport, after qualifying for the main draw, Tu won his first match at ATP Tour level by beating Aleksandar Vukic in straight sets.
+This was also his first match win against a top 100 player.

+He entered the Mallorca Championships, also as qualifier, but lost his first-round match against lucky loser Pavel Kotov.

+He also entered the main draw at the Chengdu Open as a lucky loser and lost in the first round to Arthur Rinderknech.

+2024: US Open debut

+He qualified for his home tournament, the Brisbane International.

+He again qualified for the Hall of Fame Open, losing to Eliot Spizzirri in the first round.
+He also qualified for the main draw of the US Open making his debut at this major.
+In the first round, he lost to third seed Carlos Alcaraz in four sets.